broadinstitute/wfl/docs/md/sink.md

 the first set of outputs will be overwritten by the second in the workspace.

 #### `fromOutputs`
-`fromOutputs` configures how a new entity should be created from pipeline outputs by mapping the output names to attributes in the `entityType`.
+`fromOutputs` configures how to create new entities from pipeline outputs by mapping the output names to attributes in the `entityType`.
 Note that all attribute names must exist in the entityType before the workload  creation.

 `fromOutputs` allows a small about of flexibility in how to construct an entity and supports the following relations: